Gentle Concussion Recovery Activities for Kids to Combat Boredom

 - Beading necklaces, bracelets, or headbands

-Gentle Physical Activities After Recovery Has Progressed
+Gentle Physical Activities for Post-Recovery

 Remember to get medical clearance before undertaking anything physical.